 Amazon will also need your phone number so that it can contact the person who is receiving payment.
 While joining the site may be free, the affiliates program will require a contact number to discuss any account changes or complaints.
 It also gives the user and company another layer of protection against fraud and misuse.

 Create an Amazon Affiliate Profile

 When choosing your store name, pick something linked to the rest of your social media.
 Having similar names means that customers don’t have to memorize a long, drawn-out, or random term to access your content.
-The name you choose and how your profile is set up will determine how your followers get to your content and show your audience that they are supporting you with their purchase.
+In addition, the name you choose and how your profile is set up will determine how your followers get to your content and show your audience that they support you with their purchase.

 Choose the target audience for your products with care.
 The chosen audience will be how Amazon determines which market you target best.
 This market will also need to be shown as a viable means for creating income.

 - The number of page hits you get each month

 - How you generated traffic for your website